gnunn1/modernize-apps-jboss/docs/cdk-docs/md/02-developer-intro.md

 exposed OpenShift route at

 `http://www-coolstore-dev.$ROUTE_SUFFIX`
-to open up the sample application in a separate browser tab.
+to open up the sample application in a separate browser tab (You can cut-and-paste the field "Requested Host:" from the "oc describe route www" above).

 You should also be able to see both the CoolStore monolith and its database running in separate pods: